When you are involved in an automobile accident, how do you decide where to take your vehicle for repairs?

 1. Make sure the shop has a written lifetime warranty; ask to see it and read it.

-3. Be sure the shop has an independent customer satisfaction survey and ask to see the results.
+3. Talk to the owners....
 Visit the shop before your car is taken in.
 Talk to the OWNER and ask questions.
 They should be courteous and take the time to answer them.
+It is in the owners best interest to reassure the customer that they will repair the vehicle back to pre accident condition.

 4. Don’t assume that the bigger the shop is the better they are.
 Smaller shops with owner/operators do not have to juggle as many claims, therefore giving you better personalized service.